 - 10 Quirky Cafés You Need to Add in Your South Korea Travel Plans

 In the age of Instagram and TikTok, people are a sucker for aesthetic and photogenic café.
-So, imagine finding a café in Seoul whose entrance is a pink vending machine – it’s like a wish come true!
+So, imagine finding a café in Seoul with a pink vending machine entrance – it’s like a wish come true!

 Not just the aesthetics, even the cakes, drinks, and pancakes are unicorn and mermaid themed.

 The gorgeous pink café in Seoul is a no-brainer on the bucket list of places to visit in Seoul.

 It is one of the most famous coffee shops in Mangwon, a neighborhood in Seoul.
 The iconic vending machine entrance attracts influencers, tourists, and locals alike.

 Did you know Zapangi (자판기) literally translates into a vending machine?

 The presence of a tripod with a smartphone holder in front of the door just proves how people are Insta-crazy about the café entrance.

 Overall, the interior is big, bright, and airy.
 Most seating spaces are ideal for two people.